 A net-metered system is a renewable energy installation that you own and is connected to your building and the electric grid.
 If a renewable energy system produces more power at any given moment than the property consumes, the extra power will flow into BED’s electric grid.
 During months when a renewable system sends more power into the grid than the property takes from the grid the difference or “net” will result in a credit on the electric bill.
 A special bi-directional meter or net-meter (provided by BED) measures the amount of electricity used from the grid and any excess electricity sent to the grid.

 All Vermont electric utilities are required to offer net-metering.
-More information about Vermont’s net-metering rules is available at the Public Service Board.
+More information about Vermont’s net-metering rules is available at the Public Utility Commission.

 The Vermont Department of Public Service provides a Guide to Residential Solar that offers a lot of useful information on solar PV systems.